juliuskrah/spring-boot-security-angularjs/README.md

 attacks, [Cookies](https://en.wikipedia.org/wiki/HTTP_cookie), [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) as well as [Basic](https://en.wikipedia.org/wiki/Basic_access_authentication) and [Form](https://en.wikipedia.org/wiki/Form-based_authentication) [Authentication](https://en.wikipedia.org/wiki/Authentication).
 The use of [RESTful](http://www.drdobbs.com/web-development/restful-web-services-a-tutorial/240169069) services using [@RestController](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/bind/annotation/RestController.html) is also present

+Open a terminal and run `mvn spring-boot:run` to run on `port 8080`

+when running the application, use `user` as username and copy the password genarated by the application as password

+open a second terminal for the resource server
+- run `mvn spring-boot:run` to run on `port 9000`
+- launch the application in a browser at `[http://localhost:8080/](http://localhost:8080/)`

 ###Features
 - CORS
 - Add support for resource server on port 9000